What Is Dual Diagnosis?

 - Experiential Therapy — Experiential therapy is an opportunity for clients to identify and process any hidden or subconscious issues through experiences.
 These experiences could include role-playing, guided imagery, interaction with animals, the use of props or musical instruments, and a range of other activities.
 Our dual diagnosis residents make great strides in their treatment with the help of dolphin assisted therapy, equine therapy, and music and art therapy.

 - Holistic Therapy — In addition to evidence-based and experiential therapies, dual diagnosis clients can benefit greatly from holistic therapies.
 Holistic therapy is designed to work alongside more traditional treatment methods in order to ensure full recovery of the body, mind, and spirit.
 We offer Reiki, acupuncture, massage, yoga, and nutritional support to help our residents as they recover fully from addiction and learn healthy techniques for managing mental health disorders.

 Dual Diagnosis in Hawaii

 To hear directly from HIR graduates who have benefitted from our dual diagnosis and holistic treatment approach, check out our testimonials.
-For example, in this video, Jake, a graduate of our program shares:

 “They [the staff at HIR] really, really, really helped me with not only my addiction and alcoholism but with the problems I’ve had in the past and some traumas I’ve had to get through.
 If you’re looking for something that will really help you get through some hard, rough times, I would say this is definitely the place, and you will be in good hands.”